-- Adhered to stringent tendering processes for upcoming contract renewals and obtained updated contract costs for Catering, Gas, Electric, Insurance and Auditing Services. - Opted for proceeding with online ordering methods where such discounts exist over paper orders. - Continued investment in the IT infrastructure - Increased number of booster sessions - The use of independent consultants and partners to continuously scrutinise the high expectations of Drayton Manor High School
+- development of a state of the art sixth form centre to service the future needs of the 16 to 19 student community - adhered to stringent tendering processes for upcoming contract renewals and obtained updated contract costs for Catering, Gas Flex, Electric, Insurance and Auditing Services. - opted for proceeding with online ordering methods where such discounts exist over paper orders. - continued investment in the IT infrastructure - increased number of booster sessions - the use of independent consultants and partners to continuously scrutinise the high expectations of Drayton Manor High School

-The purpose of the system of internal control
+The Purpose of the System of Internal Control

 The system of Internal Control is designed to manage risk to a reasonable level rather than to eliminate all risk of failure to achieve policies, aims and objectives.
 It can, therefore, only provide reasonable and not absolute assurance of effectiveness.
 The system of Internal Control is based on an on-going process designed to identify and prioritise the risks to the achievement of Academy Trust policies, aims and objectives, to evaluate the likelihood of those risks being realised and the impact should they be realised, and to manage them efficiently, effectively and economically.
-The system of Internal Control has been in place in Drayton Manor High School Academy Trust for the period 1 September 2022 to 31 August 2023 and up to the date of approval of the Annual Report and Financial Statements.
+The system of Internal Control has been in place in Drayton Manor High School Academy Trust Academy Trust for the year 1 September 2023 to 31 August 2024 and up to the date of approval of the Annual Report and Financial Statements.

-Capacity to handle risk
+Capacity to Handle Risk

 The Board of Trustees has reviewed the key risks to which the Academy Trust is exposed together with the operating, financial and compliance controls that have been implemented to mitigate those risks.
-The Board of Trustees is of the view that there is a formal on-going process for identifying, evaluating and managing the Academy Trust's significant risks that have been in place for the period 1 September 2022 to 31 August 2023 and up to the date of approval of the Annual Report and Financial Statements.
+The Board of Trustees is of the view that there is a formal on-going process for identifying, evaluating and managing the Academy Trust's significant risks that have been in place for the period 1 September 2023 to 31 August 2024 and up to the date of approval of the Annual Report and Financial Statements.
 This process is regularly reviewed by the Board of Trustees.